pulp/pulp/docs/dev-guide/contributing/bugs.rst

    and add any comments that come in from the chat.
 It's preferred for comments to be left directly versus having the triage lead leave comments made by others.

+If a bug needs to block a release, the priority should be changed to URGENT.
+The "Target Platform Release" field should never be set before the issue is in MODIFIED state.

 Bugs that need additional information will have notes put onto the issue asking for input.
 Unless a Redmine user specifically disabled e-mail support, adding a note will e-mail the reporter.
 Bugs with enough information and an agreed upon severity and priority, will be triaged.
 Also any components or tags should be set.

-A target release can also be set during triage.
-An issue that has target release set during triage will block a release.
 Once triaged, the bug is included in the `Prioritized Bugs query`_ and awaits a developer to pick it up.

 Triage Issue Fields